 Homemade Coffee Liqueur

 A while ago, we reported on the blog that we made coffee liqueur with used coffee grounds.
-The result was a strongly flavored coffee liqueur.
-I used this for a mix in many drinks, but it was pretty strong and not quite the same as the Kahula brand of liqueur.
-Part of it is likely because I used vodka to make the liqueur rather than rum.
+The result was a strong coffee liqueur.
+We used it in several mixed drinks, but the flavor was not quite like most coffee liqueurs.
+It may be due in part to the fact that I used vodka to make the liqueur rather than rum.

 Here is the recipe we used: